dfinity/portal/docs/developer-docs/integrations/sns/testing/testing-locally.md

 * Initiate proposals.
 * Pass proposals.
 * start decentralization swaps
-* upgrade dapp via DAO voting
+* Upgrade dapp via DAO voting.

 :::info
 `sns-testing` is just one form of testing SNS process locally.
 Developers should feel free to use others, fork/modify `sns-testing` or create their own.